jrfnl/gh-pages-demo/README.md

-Just an empty repo which I use to demonstrate how to set up GH Pages.
+Just an empty repo to demonstrate how to set up GH Pages.